rhorrace/CS410P-Project/README.md

   * Full House: High three of kind, then highest pair/three of kind
   * Four of a kind: Four of a kind, and highest kicker
   * Straight Flush: Highest 5 incremented card values of same suit, high to low
-  * Royal flush: Auto matic tie, most likely impossible *
+  * Royal flush: Automatic tie, even though it is statistically impossible

 Main runs the game.
 The game has multiple stages.
 There is welcome
 stage where the program welcomes the player.
 There is a deal stage